On the topological contents of eta invariants: Examples

-As already mentioned above, the topological side of the index theorem for flat bundles \cite[Thm.
+We now calculate the topological version of the universal $\eta$-invariant explicitly.
+We again assume that $x=[M,(f,g)]\in \pi_{n}(MB)$ is a torsion element and let $\tilde x\in \pi_{n+1}(K\Q/\Z\wedge MB)$ as in \eqref{eq3}.
+By definition of $\eta^{top}$ we get the equality The right-hand side of \eqref{rihsqw} is the analytic side of the index theorem for flat bundles in \cite[Thm.
+5.3]{MR0397799}.
+The topological side of the index theorem for flat bundles \cite[Thm.
 5.3]{MR0397799} is not given as the pairing of a $K\Q/\Z$-homology class with a $K$-theory class, but rather by a pairing between a $K$-homology class and a $K\R/\Z$-cohomology class.
 In the following we rewrite the right-hand side of (\ref{yx45}) in this way.

-We use flat hermitean bundles give naturally rise to $K\R/\Z$-theory classes.
-This has already been observed in \cite{MR0397799}.
-For our present purpose we (see also \cite[Sec.
-2]{westburyjones} for a related construction) describe the corresponding universal class such that $\partial \Lambda_{k}=\lambda_{k}-k$, where $\partial$ is again a Bockstein